-We require the information you provide on page 1 of your Tax return for retirees 2007 before we can start processing it.
+We require the information you provide on page 1 of your tax return before we can start processing it.
 It is important that you complete this page accurately to avoid delays.

 Many of the items on page 1 of the tax return relate to your personal details and need no explanation.
 For the tax-related items, we have provided some additional information to help you complete them.
 If you need further help, phone the Personal Infoline (see the inside back cover).